sure13416/health-checks/README.md

 # health-checks
-scripts that check health of my computer
+scripts that checks health of my computer
+I am editing the README file.
+Adding some more details about the project description.